 You can also save if you manage to get a car park at the overnight lot by Maroon Lake in the Maroon Bells Scenic Area.

 So, have I convinced you to hike from Aspen to Crested Butte on the West Maroon Pass and East Maroon Pass trails?
-Do it!
+These really are two of the best wildflower hikes in Colorado!

 If you enjoyed this post, check out my other Colorado and hiking posts: